aidanmclaughlin/Aidan-Bench/README.md

 3. Contextual attention
 4. Instruction following

-**Aidan Bench is weakly correlated with Lmsys, has no score ceiling, and aligns with real-world open-ended mode use.**
+**Aidan Bench is weakly correlated with Lmsys, has no score ceiling, and aligns with real-world open-ended use.**

 # Methodology